Punjab gunmen expose India's soft border ahead of Pakistan talks

 India’s state of Punjab had been free of militant violence for 13 years, since the end of a Sikh separatist uprising, and security forces were unprepared for Monday’s bloodshed.

-“They are attempting to further stretch the security establishment,” said Vivek Chadha, of the ministry of defense-backed Institute for Defence Studies and Analyses.
+“They are attempting to further stretch the security establishment,” said Vivek Chadha, of the ministry of defence-backed Institute for Defence Studies and Analyses.

 Chadha, a former army colonel, said the security setup was not in place to repel major strikes in Jammu, or in Punjab.